lakesoul-io/LakeSoul/website/docs/03-Usage Docs/06-flink-lakesoul-connector.md

      ```java
      tEnvs.executeSql("INSERT INTO user_info VALUES (1, 'Bob', 90), (2, 'Alice', 80), (3, 'Jack', 75), (3, 'Amy', 95),( 5, 'Tom', 75), (4, 'Mike', 70)"). await();
      ```

+### 3.3 Batch Update or Delete
+LakeSoul has upgraded to Flink 1.17 since version 2.4, and supports the RowLevelUpdate and RowLevelDelete functions of Flink Batch SQL.
+For non-primary key tables and tables with primary keys (including CDC format tables), executing the `update` or `delete` SQL statement in batch mode will read out the data to be modified/deleted and write it into the table using `Upsert`. .

+Note that in the case of `update`, updating the values of primary key and partition columns is not allowed.
+In the case of `delete`, partitioning columns in the condition are not allowed.

+For the stream execution mode, LakeSoul has been able to support ChangeLog semantics, which can support additions, deletions and modifications.

 ## 4. Query Data
 LakeSoul supports read LakeSoul tables in batch and stream mode, execute commands on the Flink SQLClient client, and switch between stream and batch execution modes.